QMENTA/1000-brains-challenge/README.md

 *Bonus objective: Unsupervised AD detection*

-If your team has prepared an unsupervised model that identifies the subjects in the database (both in **train** and **test** set), you will have to provide a CSV file in which, for each subject, you indicate with a boolean variable if such subject has AD or not.
+If your team has prepared an unsupervised model that identifies the subjects in the database (both in **train** and **test** set), you will have to provide a CSV file, named *TeamID_ad_predictions.csv*,  in which for each subject you indicate with a boolean variable if such subject has AD or not.
 The structure should be the following:

 SubjectID | AD
 --------- | --